SoftwareAG/c8y-docs/content/change-logs/device-management/lwm2m-agent_10-20-350-0_feature-post-write.md

 ticket: DM-2948
 version: 10.20.350.0
 ---
-Previous versions of the LWM2M agent supported "Write" operation only in "Replace" mode.
-This version introduces additional "Partial Update" mode by using "writep" command.
+Previously, the LWM2M agent supported write operations in "Replace" mode only.
+With this change, write operations using the "Partial Update" mode are additionally supported,  using the "writep" command.